rassie/beads-ui/docs/protocol/issues-push-v2.md

 - Render list components from `store.snapshot()` (deterministic order).
 - Dispose stores on route/tab changes.

+Detail view

+- Detail pages use the same mechanism with a single‑item subscription, e.g.
+  `{ type: 'issue-detail', params: { id: 'UI-1' } }` under a client id like
+  `detail:UI-1`.
+The server returns a one‑element list for `snapshot` and `upsert` events.

 ## Rollout and Compatibility

 - Breaking change: no flags and no compatibility layer with the legacy